Openhab-Nodes/website/content/en/userguide/_index.md

 In general, this guide assumes that you’re reading it in sequence from front to back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a topic; we typically revisit the topic in a later chapter.

-You’ll find two kinds of chapters in this guide: concept chapters and project chapters.
-In concept chapters, you’ll learn about an aspect of openHAB X. In project chapters, we’ll build small demonstrations together, applying what you’ve learned so far.
+You’ll find two kinds of content in this guide: concept sections and project sections.
+In concept sections, you’ll learn about an aspect of openHAB X. In project sections, we’ll build small demonstrations together, applying what you’ve learned so far.

 The chapters are outlined like this: